Murder of Larry King: Lawrence King

-In the months before the shooting, King began to respond in kind to sustained harassment from her peers.
-She would tell boys who harassed her in the locker room that they looked attractive, or ask if she could sit at their table in the cafeteria.
-Some boys reported to their teachers that she would tell them, "I know you want me," in the halls between classes.
+In the months before the shooting, King began to respond in kind to sustained harassment from his peers.
+He would tell boys in the locker room that they looked attractive, according to a classmate's mother, or ask if he could sit at the popular boy's table in the cafeteria.
+Some boys reported to a teacher that he would tell them, "I know you want me," in the halls between classes.
 In court documents, prosecutors described these behaviors as a response to increasing aggression from other boys, particularly Brandon McInerney, with whom King had had a number of "acrimonious" verbal disputes in the weeks prior to the shooting.

-Several teachers and King's father accused Joy Epstein, one of the school's assistant principals, of encouraging King's flamboyance as part of a perceived "political agenda".

 Brandon McInerney

 Brandon David McInerney was born on January 24, 1994, in Ventura, California.
 His mother, Kendra, had a criminal history and was addicted to methamphetamine.
 In 1993, Kendra accused her husband William of shooting her in the arm with a .45-caliber pistol.
 In another incident, William McInerney choked his wife almost to unconsciousness after she accused him of stealing ADHD medication from her older son.
 He pleaded no contest and served ten days in jail and 36 months probation on a charge of domestic violence.
 Between August 2000 and February 2001, William McInerney had contacted Child Protective Services at least five times to express concern about his son living with his mother.
 In 2001, he filed a restraining order against Kendra, and in 2004, Brandon was placed in the custody of his father, as his mother had entered a drug rehabilitation program.